Addy81/lrg_project/README.md

 ### Software Safety
 It is essential when writing software in a clinical environment that any data used or created is recorded to provide a trackable audit trail.
 To ensure that this trail is made, all BED files created by this tool are saved with a filename that includes all appropriate information:
-HGNC Gene ID, LRG ID, Genome Version, Transcript
+HGNC Gene ID, LRG ID, Genome Version, Transcript.
 This information is also included within the header of the LRG file to ensure that it is visible when loaded into a genome browser.
 Each row in the resulting BED file makes use of the [extended BED format](https://genome.ucsc.edu/FAQ/FAQformat.html) and includes the additional field ‘name’, which is used as a descriptor for the row.

 ### Flag / Flagless Mode